-Apple has not yet mentioned whether the brand new Siri Remote also has “Find My” integration.
-Interestingly, however, Siri responses hint at such a feature.
+Apple hasn't yet mentioned whether the brand-new Siri Remote will also have "Find My" integration.
+Interestingly, though, Siri responses hint at such a feature.

-When users ask Siri to “Find my Siri Remote,” “Find my Apple TV remote,” or even just “Find my remote,” Siri sometimes responds with the following answer:
+When users ask Siri to “Find my Siri Remote,” “Find my Apple TV remote,” or even just “Find my remote,” Siri sometimes gives the following response:

 You don't have any Siri Remotes linked to your iCloud account.